litmuschaos/litmus-go/experiments/vmware/vm-poweroff/README.md

 ## Prerequisites

 - Ensure that Kubernetes Version > 1.13
+- Ensure that Vcenter Version is 6.X (Support for 7.X will be added soon)
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `vm-poweroff` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/vmware/vm-poweroff/experiment.yaml)
 - Ensure that you have sufficient Vcenter access to stop and start the vm.